geoffrasb/CCL/Introduction.en.md

 	| A laughs at B | => | B hits A | => | A is laughing harder |
 	| (Context) a context in a classroom |

-In this example, we may interpret that A and B are just being frolic, but not maybe A has some strange mental problem.
+In this example, we may interpret that A and B are just being frolic, but not A has some mental problems.

 ● Description of operations:

-	verify a Fact = verify if the Fact is consistent in the context(the whole program including Facts and Contexts), which means the Fact doesn't violate any rule in the context.
+	# not program example
+	verify  Fact = in cases that Fact is:
+		| ConceptEntity ->
+		| ConceptEntityA & B -> verify
+		|

 We'll talk more about `=>` later in Causality section.

 - - -

-## Context
+### Context

     # Grammar
     Context :=